The Golden Path to Guarded Monotone Strict NP: Abstract

 \section{Abstract}

 Guarded Monotone Strict NP (GMSNP) extends Monotone Monadic Strict NP (MMSNP) by guarded existentially quantified predicates of arbitrary arities.
-We prove that the containment problem for GMSNP is decidable, thereby settling an open question of Bienvenu, ten Cate, Lutz, and Wolter, later restated by Bourhis and Lutz.
-Our proof also comes with a \TWONEXPTIME upper bound on the complexity of the problem, which matches the lower bound for containment of MMSNP due to Bourhis and Lutz.
+We prove that the containment and the FO-rewritability problems for GMSNP are decidable, thereby settling an open question of Bienvenu, ten Cate, Lutz, and Wolter, later restated by Bourhis and Lutz.
+Our proof also comes with a \TWONEXPTIME upper bound on the complexity of the two problems, which matches the lower bounds for MMSNP due to Bourhis and Lutz.

-In order to obtain these results, we significantly improve the state of knowledge of the model-theoretic properties of GMSNP.
+To obtain these results, we significantly improve the state of knowledge of the model-theoretic properties of GMSNP.
 Bodirsky, Kn\"{a}uer, and Starke previously showed that every GMSNP sentence defines a finite union of CSPs of $\omega$-categorical structures.
-We show that these structures can be used to obtain a reduction from the containment problem for GMSNP to the much simpler problem of testing the existence of a certain map called recolouring, albeit in a more general setting than GMSNP; a careful analysis of this yields said upper bound.
-As a secondary contribution, we refine the construction of Bodirsky, Kn\"{a}uer, and Starke by adding a restricted form of homogeneity to the properties of these structures, making the logic amenable to future complexity classifications for query evaluation using techniques developed for infinite-domain CSPs.
+We show that these structures can be used to obtain a reduction from the containment problem for GMSNP to the much simpler problem of testing the existence of a recolouring; a careful analysis of this yields said upper bound for containment.
+The upper bound for FO-rewritability is subsequently obtained by an application of several standard techniques from the theory of infinite-domain CSPs.